Bravig Imbs

 Bravig Imbs was an American novelist and poet as well as a broadcaster and newspaperman.

 Biography

 Bravig Imbs was born in 1904 in Milwaukee to Norwegian-American parents.
-A graduate of Dartmouth College, he worked as a newspaper reporter, and music critic and, according to some, a proofreader for the 'International Edition of the Chicago Tribune in Paris.
+A graduate of Dartmouth College, he worked as a newspaper reporter, and music critic and, according to some, a proofreader for the International Edition of the Chicago Tribune in Paris.

 In Paris he befriended George Antheil, Pavel Tchelitchew, René Crevel, Georges Maratier, and later Gertrude Stein and Alice B. Toklas.
+In 1931, his wife Valeska gave birth to a child, Jane Maria Louise, and Gertrude Stein ended their friendship because of her aversion to childbirth.